Boko Haram: Rivalry with ISIL

 Boko Haram and ISIL were initially allies.
 However, the two groups became enemies due to territorial disputes, because ISIL tried to conquer the zones which were under Boko Haram's control.

 In July 2014, Shekau released a 16-minute video in which he voiced his support for ISIL's leader Abu Bakr al-Baghdadi, al-Qaeda's leader Ayman al-Zawahiri and the Afghan Taliban's leader Mullah Omar.
 In March 2015, Shekau pledged allegiance to ISIS self-styled caliph Abu Bakr Al-Baghdadi and became "West African Province" (Wilayat Garb Ifriqiyah), i.e. the West African province of the Islamic State.
 However, in August 2016, Al-Baghdadi replaced Shekau with Abu Musab al-Barnawi, the son of the Boko Haram's previous leader Muhammad Yusuf, their motivation (at least according to one source) being to trim back Shekau's tendency to apply takfir (accusations of apostasy) to "all mainstream Muslims".
-Shekau responded to his demotion by breaking off from ISIS under his groups old name of Jamā'at Ahl as-Sunnah lid-Da'wah wa'l-Jihād (JAS).

 Shortly before Boko Haram pledged allegiance to ISIL, the Nigerian government launched the 2015 West African offensive during which Boko Haram lost most of the territory which it had occupied over time.
 Following this offensive, the group retreated to the Sambisa Forest and commenced its guerilla warfare tactics.

 In August 2016, ISIL attempted to remove Shekau from his leadership role and replace him with Abu Musab al-Barnawi.
 ISIL attempted to remove Shekau because he had disobeyed Abu Bakr al-Baghdadi's order to cease targeting Muslim civilians.
 Shekau rejected the move, leading to a split between the groups.
 As of 2017, there were three factions which were all Boko Haram in origin, all rejecting "democracy, secularism and Western influence", and seeking to establish an Islamic state implementing sharia.
-These were the "West African Province" which is part of ISIL; Jamā'at Ahl as-Sunnah lid-Da'wah wa'l-Jihād (Boko Haram), under Sheaku's control; and Ansaru which is loyal to al-Qaeda and rejects the caliphate of al-Bagdadi, though it shares his disapproval of the "wide-reaching interpretation of takfir" of Shekau.
+These were the "West African Province" which is part of ISIL; "Jamā'at Ahl as-Sunnah lid-Da'wah wa'l-Jihād" (Boko Haram), under Shekau's control; and "Ansaru" which is loyal to al-Qaeda and rejected the caliphate of al-Bagdadi, though it shares his disapproval of the "wide-reaching interpretation of takfir" of Shekau.